I must have put it at the bottom of the stack because I just find it.

 The people who write these laws could no more run these businesses they're putting out of business than people who've never done it before, which is exactly what they are.

-Yeah, who is gonna be HO?
+Yeah, who is going to be HO?

-Who's gonna put for?
+Who's going to put it for?

-Anyway, uh this is a huge failure on her resume, which means she's perfectly suited for a Democrat president cabinet position.
+Anyway, this is a huge failure on her resume, which means she's perfectly suited for a Democrat president cabinet position.

 The state stopped payments on the refunds on Friday.